-Robert Earley has served since 2009 as president and chief executive officer of JPS Health Network, Tarrant County’s $800 million, tax-supported healthcare system with more than 6,000 team members.
+Since 2009, Robert Earley has served as president and chief executive officer of JPS Health Network, Tarrant County’s $800 million, tax-supported healthcare system with more than 6,000 team members.

 After graduating from the University of North Texas with a bachelor of arts in political science, Earley served as a staff assistant to U.S. Rep. Tom Vandergriff of Texas in the nation’s capital before returning to his South Texas hometown to seek an elected position of his own.
-Only 23 at the time, he was the youngest candidate to run for any office in the state Legislature that year.
+Only 23 at the time, he was the youngest candidate to run for any office in the state legislature that year.
 He was elected in 1984 to the Texas House of Representatives and served for 10 years.

 Earley and his veterinarian wife, Tricia, have one daughter.

-Linda Perryman Evans is President and Chief Executive Officer of The Meadows Foundation, one of the largest private philanthropies in Texas.
+Linda Perryman Evans is the Former President and Chief Executive Officer of The Meadows Foundation, one of the largest private philanthropies in Texas.
 A Director and Trustee of the Foundation since 1976, Ms. Evans is a great niece of founders, Algur H. and Virginia Meadows.